hyperledger/besu-docs/docs/public-networks/how-to/configuration-file.md

 ---
 title: Use a configuration file
 sidebar_position: 3
-description: Using the Hyperledger Besu configuration file
+description: Specify options in the Besu configuration file.
 tags:
   - private networks
 ---